dandi/dandi-archive/doc/design/zarr-manifests.md

 This document specifies

-1. [x] *Zarr manifest files*, each of which describes a Zarr in the Dandi Archive, including the Zarr's internal directory structure and details on all of the Zarr's *entries* (regular, non-directory files).
+1. [x] *Zarr manifest files*, each of which describes a Zarr in the DANDI Archive, including the Zarr's internal directory structure and details on all of the Zarr's *entries* (regular, non-directory files).
 The Dandi Archive is to automatically generate these files and serve them via S3.
 2. [ ] Changes needed to the DANDI Archive's API, DB Data Model, and internal logic.
 3. [ ] Changes needed to AWS (S3 in particular; likely TerraForm) configuration.
 4. [ ] Changes needed (if any) to dandischema.

-## Current prototype
+## Current prototype elements

 ### Creating manifest files